The Consumer Finance Law Review: Australia

 Buy now, pay later arrangements

 One of the requirements for credit to be regulated by the NCCP Act and NCC is that a charge is or may be made for providing the credit.
 Recently, there has been a proliferation of providers offering short-term finance for the purchase of goods or services at the point of sale with no charge made for providing the credit.
 Instead, revenue is derived from retailers who are charged a fee for purchases financed by such credit or from exception fees charged when consumers fail to make a scheduled repayment.
-Other providers offer continuing credit contracts with only a periodic account charge within limits that qualify for the exemption in Section 6(5) of the NCC.
-As there is no charge for providing the credit, or the charge is less than the amount prescribed by the NCCP Regulations, such credit is not regulated by the NCCP Act and NCC.
+Other providers offer continuing credit contracts with only a periodic account charge within limits that qualify for the exemption in Section 6(5) of the NCC, or offer credit that is limited to a total period that does not exceed 62 days and charge fees within limits that qualify for the exemption in Section 6(1) of the NCC.155 As there is no charge for providing the credit, or the charge is less than the amount prescribed by the NCCP Regulations, such credit is not regulated by the NCCP Act and NCC.

-The NCCP Act and the NCC were amended with effect from 2013 to introduce concepts of small amount credit contracts (SACCs),159 medium amount credit contracts (MACCs)160 and reverse mortgages.161 SACCs are credit contracts that are:
+The NCCP Act and the NCC were amended with effect from 2013 to introduce the concepts of small amount credit contracts (SACCs),158 medium amount credit contracts (MACCs)159 and reverse mortgages.160 SACCs are credit contracts that are:

 - not provided by an ADI;